This text accompanies

 Posted by Peter Ungphakorn

-The draft is the result of negotiations based on a compromise text produced from high level consultations between the EU, India, South Africa and US coordinated by WTO Director-General Ngozi Okonjo-Iweala and her deputy Anabel González from late 2021 to mid-March 2022, when the text was leaked and posted on STAT+ (accessed on March 16, 2022, and here in pdf format).
+This is the compromise text produced from high level consultations between the EU, India, South Africa and US coordinated by WTO Director-General Ngozi Okonjo-Iweala and her deputy Anabel González from late 2021 to March 2022.
+It was circulated in document IP/C/W/688 on May 3, 2022 (See this WTO news story.)

 WTO members first discussed the compromise in the intellectual property (TRIPS) council on May 6, 2022, and then in the General Council on May 10 (see this Twitter thread and this WTO news story.
 This was enough of a compromise for the membership as a whole to be prepared to start negotiating a text for the first time.